• Skip to primary navigation

 Other alternates to add to the Butterscotch Ice Cream.

 If you are not a fan of the caramel swirl or you would like to add something different.
-Try crushing up so honeycomb and adding that to the ice cream instead.
+Try crushing up the honeycomb and adding that to the ice cream instead.

-Crushed plan sweet biscuits can also be added, or even some choc chips.
+Crushed plain sweet biscuits can also be added, or even some chocolate chips.

 Do I Need A KitchenAid Ice Cream Bowl To Make Ice Cream?